 The interest indicated by HGL is certainly a positive sign, hinting there is still hope that the former industrial giant has chances to recover and become one of the backbones of the Montenegrin economy again.

-Still, the complex issue of KAP’s power supply has already become a burden to the country’s economy and even endangered the stability of the government, leaving the coalition partners split on the ways out of the problem.
+Still, the complex issue of KAP’s power supply has already become a burden to the country’s economy and even endangered the stability of the government, leaving the coalition partners split over the ways out of the problem.
 The DPS-led government intended to amend this year’s budget bill and transfer the company’s electricity debt of EUR 61mn to the state – but failed to convince the parliament to support the rebalance and withdrew the proposal on Aug 1.

 However, power producer EPCG has said that it will not sign a new supply contract with KAP until it receives these EUR 61mn.
 For the time being, the question of how to settle KAP’s debt to EPCG remains open – but if the government wants to sign a long-term supply deal with EPCG and especially if it hopes to be in a position to negotiate favourable prices for KAP, it would certainly need to clear the outstanding debts first.
 Otherwise, it will not be able to meet the only requirement of KAP’s potential savior - Germany’s HGL, and will risk losing a much needed investment.